shiueo-storage/So-DiMM/README.md

 ```
 pip install -r requirements.txt
 ```
 That's all!
 Everything is perfectly set up for running the program!
+If you encounter any further issues, it is likely a problem with your virtual environment (venv) rather than the project itself.
+Please report any additional errors in the [Issues](https://github.com/shiueo-storage/So-DiMM/issues) section so that we can assist you further.

 ## 🔧 Running
 Please navigate to the directory where the So-DiMM project is installed and execute the SoDiMM.py file.